nemec/clipr.Converters/README.md

 ### IPHostConverter

 The `IPHostConverter` is identical to the `IPEndPointConverter` class except it also supports looking up a domain name in DNS instead of an IP Address.
+Inputs are converted to the `System.Net.IPEndPoint` class.
 The formats include `192.168.1.1:8000` and `example.com:455`.
 Like the `IPEndPointConverter`, create a derived class if you wish to set a default port.
 When a domain name is given as the input and that domain resolves to multiple IP addresses, this converter